 - 2. Please explain how the proposed project meets the priorities identified. - Increase household income in the disproportionately affected counties above national average household income. - The U.S. Census Bureau reported that in September 2017 the national median household income was \$59,039 in 2016.
 In 2015 the median household income for the United States was \$55,775.
 Wakulla County had a median household income of \$50,340.
 Florida itself in 2014 and 2015 did not match the national average household income (U.S. Census Bureau, September 2016).
-It is important to note that while Wakulla County is increasing their median household income and this project will help stimulate this movement, it may be years before Wakulla County or Florida match that of the rest of the United States. - Leverage or further enhance key regional assets, including educational institutions, research facilities, and military bases. - Two educational entities are partnering on this project to invest in the residents of an underserved disproportionally affected area.
-Lively Technical Center (LTC) and Wakulla County School Board (WCSB).
+It is important to note that while Wakulla County is increasing their median household income and this project will help stimulate this movement, it may be years before Wakulla County or Florida match that of the rest of the United States. - Leverage or further enhance key regional assets, including educational institutions, research facilities, and military bases. - Two entities are partnering on this project to invest in the residents of an underserved disproportionally affected area.
+Wakulla Career and Preparatory Academy and Wakulla County School Board (WCSB).
 Colloquially, education is described as an asset due to its power to increase cash flow.
-Education enhances the value of human capital and future income, relating directly to the first priority mentioned in attachment #6, education is the path for increasing income. - Partner with K-20 educational institutions or school districts located within the disproportionately affected counties as of January 1, 2017. - WCSB is submitting this proposal on behalf of its 5,500 students. - Are recommended by the board of county commissioners of the country in which the project or program will be located. - See attachment # 1, also shown below.
+Education enhances the value of human capital and future income, relating directly to the first priority mentioned in attachment #6, education is the path for increasing income. - Partner with K-20 educational institutions or school districts located within the disproportionately affected counties as of January 1, 2017. - Wakulla Career Preparatory Academy is partnering with Wakulla County School Board with support from Tallahassee Community College to submit this proposal on behalf of 5,500 students in Wakulla County. - Are recommended by the board of county commissioners of the country in which the project or program will be located. - See attachment # 1, also shown below.
+This is project #2 on the recommendation list.